solgenomics/BrAPI-js/docs/README.md

 <a name="data" href="#data">#</a> _node_.**data**(_array_) [<>](src/Context_Nodes.js "Source")

-Creates and returns a child _Context Node_ which ignores any completed tasks from it's parent node and creates a new task in each child node for each datum in the array.
+Creates and returns a child _Context Node_ which ignores any completed tasks from it's parent node and creates a new task in each child node for each datum in the _array_.
+This is the main way of adding input to the dataflow.

 ###### Examples:
 ```js